tyrantlink/plural/docs/docs/guide/userproxies.md

 Userproxies are proxy members attached to a real Discord Bot, giving them banners, bios, and the ability to be used in DMs, Group DMs, and servers without /plu/ral.

+**Note: it is currently not possible to autoproxy with userproxies**, you must use the command every time.
+This may change in the future through client modding.

 ### Userproxy Commands
 Userproxies have two commands
 - `/proxy`\* - Sends a message as the userproxy